deepakmundhada/Chess-2-player/README.md

 $ javac *.java to compile all the source code
 $ jar -cvfm chess.jar manifest.txt *.class images/*.gif

-This will put all the files in an executable jar files
+This will put all the files in an executable jar file